-In this subsection we show the asymptotic properties of the debiased estimator $\check\theta_1$ obtained in the second step as in \eqref{maineq}.
-In particular, a key representation which linearizes the estimator for a proper application of the high-dimensional Gaussian approximation theorem for inference is provided.
+In this subsection we show the asymptotic properties of the debiased estimator $\check\theta_1$ obtained in the second step.
+In particular, we provide a key representation that linearizes the estimator, facilitating the application of a high-dimensional Gaussian approximation theorem for inference.